jthomas845/auto-portfolio/content/pages/index.md

-      I’m sharing it with the world to introduce myself and open up my network to new opportunities. you with all the hard work I’ve done in the past few
+      I’m sharing it with the world to introduce myself and open up my network to new opportunities.
+You can explore the work I’ve done in the past few years, and connect with me using the contact resources at the bottom.

       ##### // Worcester Polytechnic Institute